Punjab FC owners RoundGlass release Michael Browne and Kenneth Santa | Goal.com

 Punjab FC owners RoundGlass Sports have released Technical Director Michael Browne and Head of Scouting Kenneth Santa, Goal understands.

-The Australian who joined the club in March last year parted ways with 2017-18 I-League champions.
+The Australian-resident who joined the club in March last year parted ways with 2017-18 I-League champions.

 Browne is a UEFA Pro Licence holder who had previously worked with the likes of Northern New South Wales Football Federation, the national team of Qatar and Charlton Athletic in various capacities.
 He also served as the head coach of the famous Aspire Academy in Qatar.